qdf/AMLSim/Documentation.md

 Conducts a single transaction at a random time point (computed through uniformly random distribution) to a random destination of that account.
 Amount is determined by the balance of the account.

+AMLSim TODO List for updating single transactions:
+Need to answer the following questions and update this model

+* In the case of individual persons, people buy living goods every day with a debit card or credit card, send a living cost to their family with WIRE transaction on a monthly basis.
+There should be recurring behaviors.
+* In the case of business accounts, the amount should be larger than individual accounts.
+In the case of car dealers, they buy used cars and re-sell them.
+In that case, their transaction amount is larger and might be fluctuated based on their business situations.
+* In summary, each transaction amount and transaction frequency vary depending on whether it is individual or business.

 ### FanOutTransactionModel
 *Object Location: amlsim.model.normal.FanOutTransactionModel*